‘Get Her Out!’ President Trump’s Security Team Removed A Protester From Pennsylvania Rally

 — Bird (@LipstickOnATurd) December 11, 2019

-It bears noting, however, that there’s no proof that this particular Twitter user was the woman at the heart of the incident, other than her claim that it was her.
+There is no concrete proof, however, that this particular Twitter user was the woman in the incident.

-The security guard in the incident, has not been identified, as of this writing.
+The security guard who escorted the protestor out has not been identified, as of this writing.
 It’s unclear whether or not he was a law enforcement official or a member of a private security service contracted with handling security at the rally.